openvinotoolkit/open_model_zoo/models/intel/facial-landmarks-98-detection-0001/README.md

-# face-landmarks-98-detection-0001
+# facial-landmarks-98-detection-0001

 ## Use Case and High-Level Description

-This is a 2D face landmarks detection network based on the HRNet approach.
+This is a 2D facial landmarks detection network based on the HRNet approach.
 For face in an image, the network detects landmarks (look at image below).
 The landmarks contain 98 keypoints.